Skip to main content

 Idéfix as the Main Character

 Dogmatix stars in several Asterix spin-off series, captivating mostly a younger audience with his own adventures.
-Not all books have been translated into English or other languages.
+Only the first four title have been released in English.

 The Idéfix Series (1973-1974, 16 albums)